By Eric Vandenbroeck and

 besides 800 other members, mainly Knights and Dames of Devotion.30 The Order

-now possessed 100 commanderies, of which thirty-eight were jus patronatus.
-The total revenues of the sixty-two freely
+were jus patronatus.
+The total revenues of the sixty-two freely owned

-were 100,000 francs a year.
-In 1874 the personal revenues of the Lieutenant
+100,000 francs a year.
+In 1874 the personal revenues of the Lieutenant were

-were reckoned a137.000 francs (eq.3000 USD) a year.31 The roll of Knights of
+reckoned a137.000 francs (eq.3000 USD) a year.31 The roll of Knights of

 Justice, which still included some received before the fall of Malta, remained